Some principles of eating

 Certain foods, often referred to as superfoods, have a higher nutritional profile than many common foods.
-For instance, such superfoods as spirulina, chlorella, barley grass and wheatgrass powder, maca, camu camu, gubinge, maqui berry and acai, when compared to grains, cereals and pulses punch well above their weight.
+For instance, such superfoods as spirulina, chlorella, the medicinal mushrooms, maca, camu camu, gubinge, maqui berry and acai, when compared to grains, cereals and pulses punch well above their weight.
 In other words, you won’t need so much of them to get your minimum daily allowances of various vitamins and minerals.
 The vitamin and mineral profiles of such lower nutritive dense foods as grains, cereals and pulses, as well as many fruits and vegetables, are dramatically reduced after cooking.

 Food combining is based on the principle that specific combinations promote digestion and nutrient absorption.
-Good food combining can also dramatically reduce the energy required for digestion, thus leaving you with more physical and mental energy, improved digestion and overall better health.
+Good food combining can also dramatically reduce the energy required for digestion, thus leaving you with more physical and mental energy and overall better health.